BettercareHealth/bettercare/nc/nc-1.md

 There are 4 main steps in the basic resuscitation of a newborn infant.
 They can be easily remembered by thinking of the first 4 letters of the alphabet, i.e. ‘ABCD’: Airway – Breathing – Circulation – Drugs.
 Therefore the steps in neonatal resuscitation are:

-1. Airway: Open the airway.
+1. **Airway**: Open the airway.
-2. Breathing: Start the infant breathing by providing adequate ventilation.
+2. **Breathing**: Start the infant breathing by providing adequate ventilation.
-3. Circulation: Obtain a good heart rate and circulation with chest compressions.
+3. **Circulation**: Obtain a good heart rate and circulation with chest compressions.
-4. Drugs: Give adrenaline to stimulate the heart and naloxone to reverse pethidine and morphine.
+4. **Drugs**: Give adrenaline to stimulate the heart and naloxone to reverse pethidine and morphine.

 ### 1-12 How should you open the airway?